zopencommunity/gnport/README.md

-# gnport
+gn

-Port of gn on z/OS
+A port of the Google Generate Ninja (gn) meta-build system to z/OS Open Tools project